-“The conservation and preservation of heritage and the contemporary destruction of art and architecture” will be the theme for 2016–2017; this current year's theme is "Emotion, embodiment and the history of art and music: aesthetics, history and anthropology.”
+“The conservation and preservation of heritage and the contemporary destruction of art and architecture” is the theme for 2016–2017.

 The Fellowship Program at the Italian Academy focuses on issues relating to cultural identity, cultural transmission, and cultural memory.
 It has a twofold aim: to sustain the vitality of the many aspects of culture that are endangered by globalization, and to forge genuinely new links between the arts, the sciences and the social sciences.

 Applications are invited for Fellowships in these areas, particularly – but not exclusively – with regard to Italy.
 Theoretical, monographic, and positivist approaches will be equally welcomed.
 Applications dealing with the scientific, sociological and technological aspects of culture and memory are encouraged.
 Approximately 15-20 Fellowships are be awarded every year.
 Fellows are chosen by a jury of experts in the relevant fields.

 Preference will be given to candidates who plan to work with scholars at Columbia, but other candidates will also be considered.
 Where appropriate, Fellows will be encouraged to work with departments and faculty members here.

 The Italian Academy offers several dedicated fellowships and similar residencies:

 - The Humanities & Neuroscience Fellowships